Cannoli Ice Cream. Yes, I so went there. Today I’m taking the classic Sicilian pastry and turning it into an ice cream.

 - In the bowl of a stand mixer, add the ricotta, mascarpone, and sugar and mix on medium speed until just combined, about 1 minute.

 - Add the heavy cream, milk, vanilla bean paste, and cinnamon.
 Mix on low speed until combined, 1-2 minutes.
 Fold in the waffle cone pieces, chocolate chips, and pistachios.
 Cover the mixture and chill for 1 hour.

-- Remove the cannoli ice cream mixture from the refrigerator and freeze it in your ice cream maker as per the manufacturer’s instructions.
-Scoop ice cream into to containers to freeze until solid, about 3 hours.
+- Remove the cannoli ice cream mixture from the refrigerator and freeze it in your ice cream maker as per the manufacturer's instructions.
+Scoop ice cream into containers and freeze until solid, about 3 hours.